Parameter calibration in Avellaneda-Stoikov

 The reasoning in the paper follows from several empirical results about price impact and order density, and it goes as follows:

 It has been empirically verified that price impact as a function of order size behaves in the following way \[\Delta P\approx\ln(Q),\] with $Q$ order size.
 Thus, if we know the distribution of the order sizes, we can link the incoming orders to the probability of being executed at some depth $\lambda^a(\delta^a)$.
-Luckily researchers have empirically verified that the size of incoming orders has density \[f^Q(x)\approx x^{-1-\alpha}.\]
+Following the paper we use the following density for the size of the incoming orders \[f^Q(x)\approx x^{-1-\alpha}.\]

 Let’s put these two facts together.
 For simplicity (following the paper) we assume a constant frequency $\Lambda$ of buy or sell orders We also call $\frac{1}{K}$ the constant such that $\Delta P=\frac{1}{K}\ln(Q)$.